dynatrace-oss-contrib/opentelemetry-specification/specification/trace/semantic_conventions/cloudevents.md

 ## Overview

-To be individually traceable, every CloudEvent has to have individual trace context, which is populated on [Distributed Context Extension](https://github.com/cloudevents/spec/blob/v1.0.1/extensions/distributed-tracing.md).
+To be individually traceable, each CloudEvent has to have its own trace context.
+The trace context is populated in the event using the [Distributed Tracing Extension](https://github.com/cloudevents/spec/blob/v1.0.1/extensions/distributed-tracing.md).

-Trace context is not intended to be modified once populated - it flows through any intermediaries from producer to consumer.
+Once the trace context is set on the event, it MUST not be modified.

 <!-- Re-generate TOC with `markdown-toc --no-first-h1 -i` -->